 The vast majority of events go off without a precarious situation arising.
 Nevertheless, the possibility of one occurring is very real.
 You need to be prepared because if you don’t act accordingly, then not only do you jeopardize the safety of your guests, but you might also irreversibly compromise your company’s reputation.

-This is a guest post by Dan McCarthy, Event Manager at Mask, an event management company based in the UK.
-Dan has six years of event project management under his belt.
+This is a guest post by Dan McCarthy, Event Manager at JD Parties, an event management company based in the UK.
+Dan has five years of event project management under his belt.
+He has worked on many successful events, and currently he shares his knowledge by writing on the company blog.
 Follow him on Twitter @DanCarthy2